 Riverside Park Conservancy decided that bringing in a new herd of goats (in a project titled Goatham) would be the smartest move to help with the invasive plant problem in a closed off section between 119th and 122nd street in the park.

-On June 29 more than a dozen goats journeyed to Riverside Park to reside in the area for the summer and munch on weeds to their heart’s content.
-You might be wondering why goats seemed like the best animals for the job, right?
+On July 7, several goats will journey to Riverside Park to reside in the area for the summer and munch on weeds to their heart’s content.

-Firstly, they’re comfortable being on a sloped terrain and can navigate around it fairly easily and secondly, although Porcelain Berry, Wineberry, Bittersweet, Multiflora Rose, and Poison Ivy are a nuisance to a healthy functioning environment, they’re absolutely delicious to goats (who can actually eat up to 25% of their body weight in a day).
-Their poop is of course nutrient filled and perfect for the soil, so you could definitely call it a win-win solution: it’s sustainable, chemical-free, and time efficient!
+Firstly, they’re comfortable being on a sloped terrain and can navigate around it fairly easily and secondly, although Porcelain Berry, Wineberry, Bittersweet, Multiflora Rose, and Poison Ivy are a nuisance to a healthy functioning environment, they’re absolutely delicious to these furry guys (who can actually eat up to 25% of their body weight in a day).

 Read more about the initiative here.